Yamini208/DOFS_Project_Assignment/README.md

 -- order_dlq: Dead-Letter Queue for messages that fail processing by the Fulfillment Lambda.

 * DLQ & Alerting: Unsuccessful messages (after maxReceiveCount retries) from order_queue are routed to order_dlq.
 A mechanism (e.g., Lambda trigger) reads from order_dlq and writes these failed messages to the failed_orders DynamoDB table.

+4. Prerequisites
+Before you begin, ensure you have the following installed and configured:

+* AWS Account: An active AWS account with sufficient permissions to create IAM roles, EC2 instances (for CodeBuild environment), S3 buckets, API Gateway, Lambda functions, Step Functions, DynamoDB, and SQS.

+* AWS CLI: Configured with credentials for your AWS account and default region (us-east-1 recommended for consistency).

+* Install: ```curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip" && unzip awscliv2.zip && sudo ./aws/install``` (for Linux) or refer to AWS CLI Installation Guide.

+Configure: aws configure

+Terraform: Version 1.0.0 or higher.

+Install: Follow the instructions on the Terraform website.

+Git: For cloning the repository and version control.

+Install: sudo apt-get install git (Debian/Ubuntu) or refer to Git Installation Guide.

+GitHub Repository: Your project code should be hosted in a GitHub repository.

+Node.js / npm (Optional, for API testing): If you plan to use tools like curl or Postman, these are not strictly necessary but might be useful for local testing or custom scripts.